 It is important that your venue is compliant with the new GDPR policies.
-Under current data protection some organisations were required to register with a body that administers data protection however under GDPR this will no longer exist, although some organisations will still have to pay a fee.
-If you are unsure for your venue, please refer to the ICO website for updates.
+Under current data protection, some organisations were required to register with a body that administers data protection however under GDPR this will no longer exist, although some organisations will still have to pay a fee.
+If you are unsure about your venue, please refer to the ICO website for updates.

 As a venue, what do I need to be aware of?